 The lychee martini is the most popular cocktail to feature the fruit, and it's a great place to begin.
 Don't stop there, though, because there are many fascinating recipes to explore.

 Try the red lotus, a beautiful vodka-cranberry drink accented with lychee.
 The lagoon punch is just as easy, pairing lychee liqueur with blue curaçao and seltzer for a refreshing drink.
-And, for a shot that's almost too good to slam, the crouching tiger is ideal, simply mixing the liqueur with an equal part of tequila.
+And, for a shot that's almost too good to slam, the lychee tequila is ideal, simply mixing the liqueur with an equal part of tequila.

 While the Amarula & Eve recipe suggests lychee juice, the fruit liqueur may actually be easier to find and it makes a perfect substitute.
 Likewise, a recipe like the lotus blossom muddles the fruit then mixes it with pear vodka and sake, though a short pour of lychee liqueur can only improve that mix.